OICR/softeng-blog/_posts/francois_gerthoffert/2018-10-02-Transitioning-away-from-Jira-Lessons-learnt.md

 ## No Issues Hierarchy

-GitHub doesn’t make it obvious how to have the traditional Epic -> Story -> SubTask hierarchy.
+GitHub doesn’t make the traditional Epic -> Story -> SubTask hierarchy obvious.

 The recommended approach when working with GitHub issues is as follow: